johnoseni1/Full-operating-system/README.md

 Strategy
 --------

-We will want to do many things with the OS:
+We will want to do many things with our OS:
 - Memory management
 - Write a filesystem to store files
 - Create a very simple shell